HashamHassan-01/flyrank-ml-internship-hasham/work/capstone_report.md

 ## 2. Data safety

-The analysis used the anonymized content-refresh dataset containing 30,000 rows and 44 columns.
-The required modeling fields were `content_id`, `client_id`, `search_volume`, `content_age_days`, `avg_position`, and `ctr`.
+The analysis used the anonymized FlyRank content-refresh starter release containing 30,000 content pages and 44 columns.
+The unit of analysis is one content page.

+The modeling workflow used the page-level fields `content_id`, `client_id`, `search_volume`, `content_age_days`, `avg_position`, and `ctr`.
+The four predictive signals were `search_volume`, `content_age_days`, `avg_position`, and `ctr`.

-For modeling, rows missing required numeric inputs were excluded.
+For the capstone modeling workflow, rows missing required numeric inputs were excluded.
 This left 27,076 rows for modeling, with 31 unique clients; 2,924 rows were removed during preparation.

+The dataset also contains fields with explicit 90-day, last-30-day, and previous-30-day windows.
+These additional performance-window fields were not included in the final four-feature model.
+The analysis kept the feature set focused on `search_volume`, `content_age_days`, `avg_position`, and `ctr` to match the defined Opportunity Score and avoid adding additional temporal or downstream-performance representations to the scoring workflow.

-The analysis deliberately excluded `content_id` and `client_id` from the model features. `client_id` was used only to create a grouped train/test split so that pages from the same client could not appear in both sets.
+`content_id` and `client_id` were deliberately excluded from the model features. `content_id` is an identifier rather than a generalizable page signal. `client_id` was used only for grouped validation so that pages from the same client could not appear in both the training and test sets.
 This produced 24 training clients and 7 test clients with zero client overlap.

-Potential label-derived fields such as `trend_direction` and `trend_pct` were not used as model features because they could introduce leakage.
-The model used only the selected page-level signals: `search_volume`, `content_age_days`, `avg_position`, and `ctr`.
+Potential leakage or label-related fields such as `trend_direction` and `trend_pct` were not used as model features.
+Additional derived tiers and downstream performance-window fields were also excluded from the final feature set.

 The dataset and analysis are anonymized.
-No client names, private URLs, or private search queries are included in the report or public-facing artifacts.
+No client names, domains, private URLs, private search queries, credentials, or raw private exports are included in the report or public-facing artifacts.

 ## 3. Baseline